openmc-dev/openmc/docs/source/methods/random_ray.rst

 There are some drawbacks to this method.
-Recall, this denominator volume term originally stemmed from taking a volume weighted integral of the angular flux, in which case the denominator served as normalization term for the numerator integral in Equation :eq:`integral`.
+Recall, this denominator volume term originally stemmed from taking a volume weighted integral of the angular flux, in which case the denominator served as a normalization term for the numerator integral in Equation :eq:`integral`.
 Essentially, we have now used a different term for the volume in the numerator as compared to the normalizing volume in the denominator.
 The inevitable mismatch (due to noise) between these two